 In season two, episode six, “Argestes”, as we were all paying full attention to the tech conference taking place, we couldn’t stop wondering about that breathtaking rust setting that turned out to be the beautiful Whiteface Lodge.
 The Whiteface Lodge is an excellent resort for winter sports lovers, given how close it is to Whiteface Mountain, where you can go skiing or snowboarding.

-The resort’s history goes back to the Gilded Age, and while you may think it has ancient vibes, the resort has all the needed modern accommodations to make your stay a pleasant one.
-There is a spa to relax and a private beach where you can enjoy several activities or simply enjoy the water.
+The resort’s history goes back to the Gilded Age, and while you may think it has ancient vibes, it has all the necessary modern accommodations to make your stay pleasant.
+There is a relaxing spa and a private beach where you can enjoy several activities or the water.

 Dundee, Scotland

-Fun fact, Brian Cox, the great talent playing the Roy patriarch, was born in Dundee in Scotland, and so is Logan Roy in the show.
-For the celebration of Logan’s 50th birthday as a CEO, the whole clan head to Dundee, and we get to see some spectacular Scottish natural beauty!
+Here’s a fun fact: Brian Cox, the incredible talent playing the Roy patriarch, was born in Dundee, Scotland, and Logan Roy is in the show.
+To celebrate Logan’s 50th birthday as a CEO, the whole clan heads to Dundee, and we get to see some spectacular Scottish natural beauty!

 The show was filmed at various locations in the stunning Dundee, and some scenes were shot at the design museum V&A Dundee.
-As for the magnificent hotel the Roy family stayed at, that would be the Gleneagles Hotel, Auchterarder, Scotland.
+As for the magnificent hotel the Roy family stayed at would be the Gleneagles Hotel, Auchterarder, Scotland.

-The hotel is just the ideal option for anyone looking to enjoy the Scottish countryside truly.
-Besides the captivating natural landscapes, the luxury hotel offers various activities for its visitors to enjoy.
+The hotel is ideal for anyone looking to truly enjoy the Scottish countryside.
+In addition to the captivating natural landscapes, the luxury hotel offers various activities for its visitors.

 As for the V&A Dundee (Victoria and Albert Museum), this is the first design museum to open in Scotland, and it is a must-visit while in the country.
 It is an absolute delight!